 The uniqueness of the historical evolution and also alone of the character of the Greek island of Santorini lies, in the first row, in the volcanic activity.
 Because of that (or maybe thanks to that ?) we can admire the oldest sights of this place, including even an important prehistoric site.
 The sights from moderner history were unfortunately damaged by the big earthquake in 1956.
 Some of them withstood it, were renovated and thereby preserved also for the next generations.
 Today Santorini is known as the island of churches, monasteries and chapels.

-The inhabitation of Santorini during the Ancient period demonstate the ruins of Ancient Thera, an old settlement discovered in the Mesa Vouno mountains on the east coast.
+The inhabitation of Santorini during the Ancient period is demonstrated by the ruins of Ancient Thera, an old settlement discovered in the Mesa Vouno mountains on the east coast.
 The city was established by the Spartans in the 9th century BC.
-During the time the city has started to rise and it has become an important trading center.
-Its destiny was fullfilled in 726 AD, because of an volcano eruption (not surprising).
+During the time the city has started to rise and it has become an important trading centre.
+Its destiny was full filled in 726 A.D., by a volcano eruption (not surprising).
 Although the eruption was not that strong, it damaged the city and made the inhabitants to move to the coast because the life there was easier than in the mountains.
-The artefacts that have been found in the city are placed in the Archeological Museum of Thera in the capital city of Fira.
+The artefacts that have been found in the city are placed in the Archaeological Museum of Thera in the capital city of Fira.

-Both archeological sites are open to the public, when the most important found artefacts have been placed in the Archeological Museum of Thera in Fira and also in the National Archeological Museum in Athens.
+Both archaeological sites are open to the public, when the most important found artefacts have been placed in the Archaeological Museum of Thera in Fira and also in the National Archaeological Museum in Athens.

 The dominant sign of Santorini is the big number of monasteries and churches, which we can find almost on each corner.
-Most of them are built in the so-called cycladic style, that means simple white-blue buildings, often having a very beautiful belltowers.
+Most of them are built in the so-called Cycladic style, that means simple white-blue buildings, often having very beautiful bell towers.
 Nevertheless, each building is somehow special and unique.

 Beautiful churches can be found almost in every resort.
 You can visit for example the church of Agios Anastasios, towering over the city of Imerovigli or the Byzantine church Episkopi Gonia, consecrated to Asumption of Virgin Mary and located in the Mesa Gonia village, close to the Kamari resort.
 A dominating feature of the city of Oia is the orthodox church Panagia Platsani.
 Oia lies in the north west tip of Santorini and is a very famous place for the possibilities to watch the stunning sunset.
 The tourists are watching the setting sun for example from the Byzantine castle of Agios Nikolaos (Kasteli).